fbpx

 How to grow Gala apples

-Home gardeners can grow their own Gala Apples with a bit of planning and annual maintenance.
-Galas can be grown in both cool and warm apple-growing regions, as they do not require as many hours of cold winter temperatures as some other apple varieties (like Honeycrisp Apples, which require cold winters).
+Home gardeners can grow their own Galas with a bit of planning and annual maintenance.
+These trees can be grown in both cool and warm apple-growing regions, as they do not require as many hours of cold winter temperatures as some other apple varieties (like Honeycrisp apples, which require colder winters).

-These apples can be grown from Washington down to California, Minnesota over to Ohio, and in NY and Pennsylvania.
-Look for a healthy, locally-grown young tree for the best results in your climate.
-Gala Apple trees are cold-hardy to Zone 4, surviving temperatures down to -30°F (-34°C)!
+These apples can be grown from Washington to California, Minnesota to Ohio, and in NY and Pennsylvania.
+For the best results in your climate, look for a healthy, locally grown young tree.
+Gala trees are cold-hardy to Zone 4, surviving temperatures down to -30ยฐF (-34ยฐC)!

 Growing Urban Orchards: How to Care for Fruit Trees in the City and Beyond, by Susan Poizner